Quramy/zakki/draft_entries/20230913_graphql_schema_directive/README.md

 And we can use AST Analyzer class to check the directive's precondition like this (pointing).

+The `on_enter_field` method is called back for each field in the operation, and executes the logic corresponding to the directive.

 # p15

-The directive separates the assertion logic from the resolver implementation.
-That is separation of concern.
+The directive separates the assertion logic from the resolver implementation, which is separation of concern.
 In other words, we can recognize the directive assertion logic as an aspect.

-So, we only annotate this directive if we add more fields which needs the same precondition, because aspect is reusable.
+So, we can annotate this directive if we add more fields which needs the same precondition, because aspect is reusable.

 # p16